-The Mackellar Motel is located directly across the road from the Gunnedah Services and Bowling Club and within walking distance to a number of pubs and restaurants.
+The Mackellar Motel incorporates the highly rated Maverick Bistro, and is located directly across the road from the Gunnedah Services and Bowling Club and within walking distance to a number of pubs.
 The motel has 30 well-appointed four star larger than average accommodation suites with soft, comfortable pillow tops on all beds and tasteful modern furnishings.

 Guests can choose from many types of accommodation such as queen rooms, twin rooms, family rooms, family suites and spa rooms.
 There are also fully compliant accommodation handicap rooms.
 Free unrestricted Wi-Fi throughout the motel is included in the room rate, breakfast is available as room service or in the Namoi Room near Reception.
-Great meals are available from Maverick Bistro.
+Great meals are available from the highly rated Maverick Bistro Monday to Friday.
 Room service is also available and the Conadilly Bar is open daily.

 The Mackellar Motel specialises in support to the agricultural and coal interests around Gunnedah.
-We open at 6.30 am Monday to Friday for breakfast, provide cut lunches on request, and provide great dining at Maverick Bistro on site.
+We open at 6.30 am Monday to Friday for breakfast, provide cut lunches on request, and provide great dining at Maverick Bistro on site Monday to Friday.

 Gunnedah is on the rim of the rich Liverpool Plains agricultural area and the well-known Breeza Plains.
 It also sits on top of the Gunnedah coal basin, one of the world’s richest deposits of high quality, low ash, low sulphur and low phosphorus semi-soft coking coal, and low ash, low sulphur, high energy thermal coal.
 Gunnedah is the main service centre for the local coal industry.
 Farmers and miners work in harmony to protect our natural resources while contributing to the wealth of the nation.